 For 20 years, Advancement Project, a national racial justice organization, has pioneered efforts to end the school-to-prison pipeline.
-We have worked with the Urban Youth Collaborative, Make the Road New York, Girls for Gender Equality, Alliance for Quality Education, and the NYC Coalition for Education Justice for years in this fight - and have been proud to support them in the progress they have made in New York City Public Schools.
-From winning the 2016 amendment to the NYC Student Safety Act to releasing The Schools Girls Deserve report, we have proudly supported and applauded our partner organizations' advocacy efforts in the city.
-Unfortunately, despite some progress, the school-to-prison pipeline persists in the district, and it is clear that we need a new vision of police free schools in New York City and across the country.
-Working alongside Advancement Project, the Alliance for Educational Justice - a national network of 35 youth and intergenerational organizing groups of color across 12 states - has been similarly leading and coordinating efforts to dismantle the school-to-prison pipeline.
+We have collaborated with Chicago youth organizations in this fight, like Brighton Park Neighborhood Council (BPNC) and Assata's Daughters, and we have been proud to support Chicago students in the progress they have made in Chicago Public Schools.
+Unfortunately, the school-to-prison pipeline persists in the district, and it is clear that we need a new vision of police-free schools in Chicago and across the country.
+Working alongside Advancement Project, the Alliance for Educational Justice-a national network of 35 youth and intergenerational organizing groups of color across 12 states-has been similarly leading and coordinating efforts to dismantle the school-to-prison pipeline.

 The proliferation of law enforcement in our nation's schools is a pressing and alarming issue that our organizations have worked tirelessly to combat.
-To this end, we released a joint report in 2018 titled "We Came to Learn," which chronicles the violent history of school policing in the United States and the on-going harms that students, particularly Black & Brown, LGBTQ, and differently-abled students face at the hands of school police officers.
+To this end, we released a joint report in 2018 titled "We Came to Learn," which chronicles the violent history of school policing in the United States and the ongoing harms that students, particularly Black & Brown, LGBTQ, and differently-abled students face at the hands of school police officers.

-We know that the mere presence of police in schools serves to reinforce and accelerate the school to prison pipeline, and this is borne out by the data.
+We know that the mere presence of police in schools serves to reinforce and accelerate the schoolto-prison pipeline, and this is borne out by the data.
 According to the most recent data released by the U.S. Department of Education's Civil Rights Data Collection for the 2015-2016 academic year, Black students represented 15% of enrollment in public schools across the country, yet they accounted for 31% of students who were referred to law enforcement or arrested.
 Research shows that higher discipline rates for students of color are not due to higher rates of misbehavior, but instead due to systemic racism.
-A March 2018 report from the Government Accountability Office confirms this fact; the study concluded that stark disparities persist in the administration of discipline for Black students and students with disabilities across the country.
+A March 2018 report from the Government Accountability Office